-The CEO / management is responsible to make reference to the Shariah Committee on Shariah issues and to take necessary measures for implementation of Shariah Committee's advice and decisions.
-The CEO / management is also responsible in setting the infrastructure and providing the environment and adequate resources to support the Shariah governance framework.
-This includes putting in place adequate systems and controls in order to ensure compliance with Shariah and mitigate Shariah risk.
+The Chief Executive Officer (CEO) / Management is responsible to make reference to the Shariah Committee / Shariah Oversight Committee on Shariah issues and to take necessary measures for implementation of Shariah Committee/ Shariah Oversight Committee's advice and decisions.
+The CEO / Management is also responsible in setting the infrastructure and providing the environment and adequate resources to support the Shariah governance framework.
+This includes putting in place adequate systems and controls in order to ensure compliance with Shariah and to mitigate Shariah risk.